Skip to main content

 Connect to Workflow Output

 Draw an edge from the Opus Agent task to the Workflow Output task.
-Click on the Workflow Output task and map the summary variable from your Opus Agent as the output.
+Click on the Workflow Output task to open its configuration panel.You can create output variables for your workflow by clicking the + button, then link them to the output variables from your Opus Agent.
+Use the auto-link feature or manually select the Opus Agent outputs in the variable configuration panel.

-Before activating, test your workflow with a preview run.
+Before activating, test your workflow in the Builder.

 1